 The first step toward recovery for some is attending detox, where your body will be able to flush itself of any alcohol and/or drugs that you have been using.1

-Many facilities, like Oxford Treatment Center, offer medically managed withdrawal, where medications are used to lessen the uncomfortable and potentially dangerous withdrawal symptoms associated with withdrawal from alcohol and other substances.1, 3
+Many facilities, like Oxford Treatment Center, offer medical detox, where medications are used (as needed) to manage the uncomfortable and potentially dangerous symptoms associated with withdrawal from alcohol and drugs.1,3

-During this stage of treatment, medical staff is available 24/7 to monitor and provide medications to ease you through symptoms of withdrawal, while counseling staff members provide education and some counseling.3, 5, 6
+During this stage of treatment, medical staff is available 24/7 to monitor patient vitals and provide medications (when appropriate) to ensure comfort and safety, while staff counselors and therapists provide education and some group programming.3,5,6

-This setting is strongly recommended for people who may experience severe withdrawal symptoms, have had complications during withdrawal in the past, or have co-occurring physical or mental health disorders that could affect their withdrawal, since it allows staff to provide monitoring and care around the clock.3, 5
+This setting is strongly recommended for people who may experience severe withdrawal symptoms, have had complications during withdrawal in the past, or have co-occurring mental health disorders that could affect their withdrawal, since it allows staff to provide continuous support and care.3,5

 Residential treatment provides less intensive medical monitoring, and more intensive therapeutic counseling by mental health staff.
 Treatment is provided in both group and individual settings to help you learn skills and discuss issues that may need to be addressed.1